 Huldufólk are elves or hidden people in Icelandic folklore and Icelanders believe they are everywhere.
 Though you can find little elf houses all around the country, our very favorite elf community is located on the Highway 54.
 With a church, houses, store and more, you should definitely pay a visit to the elf community in Borgarnes.

-Most of Iceland’s beaches are black sand and they are beautiful.
-There’s something truly special about golden stretches of sand and the chilly Atlantic Ocean crashing on to them and one of the few golden sand beaches can be found on the Snæfellsnes Peninsula.
-You’ll definitely want to plan some time to put your toes in the golden sand and collect some of the colored pebbles that wash up on the shore.
+Most of Iceland’s beaches are black sand and they’re beautiful.
+But there’s something truly special about golden stretches of sand and the chilly Atlantic Ocean crashing on to them.
+One of the few golden sand beaches in Iceland can be found on the Snæfellsnes Peninsula.
+You’ll definitely want to plan some time to put your toes in the golden sand and collect some of the colored pebbles that wash up on the shore here.

 Ólafsvík is charming old fishing village and Iceland’s oldest trading town, which dates back to 1687.
 It’s also the westernmost town in Europe and a great place to base for exploring Snæfellsnes National Park, which is just 10 kilometers away.
-There is plenty of birdwatching, hiking trails, long sandy beaches, and snowmobiling on the Snæfellsjökull glacier.
+There is plenty of birdwatching, hiking trails, long sandy beaches, and snowmobiling on the Snæfellsjökull glacier (from May – August).

-There are just a handful of restaurants in the town of 1100 inhabitants and if you’ve been out hiking or exploring, a hot meal at Hraun Veitingahús hits the spot.
+There are just a handful of restaurants in the town of 1100 inhabitants and if you’ve been out hiking, exploring or whale watching, a hot meal at Hraun Veitingahús hits the spot.

 One of the most iconic landmarks of the Snæfellsnes Peninsula, Mount Kirkjufell is a freestanding mountain standing 463 meters tall.
 It’s also the most photographed mountain in Iceland, so no surprise that we too wanted that perfect photo of it.